-On Facebook’s timeline fan pages, you can edit the icon of your “tab” pages to fit your fan page’s design… unless it’s a standard Facebook app!
-In that case, the option to edit the custom tab image is missing!
-This has frustrated many fan page admins who would like to display their Photos app as one of their featured tabs.
-But like anything else, there’s always a workaround.
+On Facebook’s timeline fan pages, you can edit the icon of your “tab” pages to fit your page’s design… unless it’s a standard Facebook app!
+In that case, the option to edit the custom tab image is missing.
+This has frustrated many Facebook page admins who would like to have full control over the design of their page.

 The photos tab image will always be the most recent photo you’ve added to your Facebook page.
 This could be:

 - A photo you’ve added to a photo album

 - A photo you’ve posted to your timeline